 Mountaineering requires a high degree of physical stamina and mental toughness.
 Even for the healthiest and fittest individuals, climbing mountains qualifies as an extremely challenging endeavor.

 - Start immediately.
 Start a rigorous fitness and training program now with the goal of arriving in top physical condition and confident in your skills.

 - Be intentional.
 Focus on gaining the necessary strength, stamina, and skills to meet the physical and technical demands of the climb.

 - Be sport-specific.
 The best fitness and training program mimics the physical and technical demands of your climbing objective.
 The closer you get to your program date, the more your training should resemble the climbing.

-For this 4-day Summit Climb, you are preparing for:
+For the Four-Day Mt.
+Rainier Climb, you are preparing for: